Welcome to Temple Moor High School’s Virtual Open Day

 What are the expectations with attendance?

 Students across all years are expected to attend school consistently and on time.
 This means having an attendance of at least 97% over the course of a year.
 If students are not able to attend school due to illness, they should contact the school on each morning of the absence.
 Longer medical absences will need to be certified by a GP or hospital.
 Medical and dental appointments for students during the school day are discouraged unless necessary.

 Can I take my children on holidays in term time?

 No, the school policy is that we don’t authorise term time holidays.
 We expect students to be in school and research into this area shows a clear link between missing school and making less academic progress.
 Leeds City Council are responsible for issuing Fixed Penalty notices for holidays in term time

 How do the results at Temple Moor compare to other schools?

-Due to the cancellation of examinations in 2020 due to COVID-19, the Government is not issuing 2020 performance data on individual schools or the performance of schools nationally.
+Due to the cancellation of examinations in 2020 and 2021 due to COVID-19, the Government is not issuing 2020 or 2021 performance data on individual schools or the performance of schools nationally.